-Ferrol stands out for its sailor past.
-We can enjoy its monuments walking through its narrow and irregular medieval streets.
+Ferrol stands out for its past sailor.
+We can enjoy its monuments walking through its narrow and irregular streets of medieval layout.

-Its most important monument is the Castillo de San Felipe, of granite architecture from the XVIII century.
-It is a very good experience to cross it and appreciate the beautiful view of the estuary.
+Its most important monument is the San Felipe Castle, of granitic architecture from the XNUMXth century.
+It is a very good experience to visit it and appreciate the beautiful view of the estuary.

-The neighborhood of La Magdalena can visit the Church of San Julián, dedicated to the patron saint of the city, as well as the Fuente de San Roque and the Jofre Theater.
+The Magdalena neighborhood we can visit the Church of San Julián, dedicated to the patron saint of the city, as well as the Fuente de San Roque and the Jofre Theater.

-In Narón highlights the Monastery of San Martiño de Xubia O couto, dates from the eighth century; the portico and the belfry of the s.
-XVIII.
-The Church consists of three floors with three naves, on the outside it highlights the profane sculpture of the corbels (heads of monsters, bovine asses ...)
+En Narón highlights the Monastery of San Martiño de Xubia O couto, dating from the eighteenth century; the portico and the bell tower from the XNUMXth century.
+The Church has three floors with three naves.
+Outside, the profane sculpture of the canecillas (monster heads, bovine donkeys ...) stands out.

-In Neda highlights the Church of Santa Maria of the eighteenth century, the pilgrims hospital of the santi spiritus of the fifteenth century, whose remains are attached to the town hall, as well as the clock tower and the Church of St. Nicholas of the XIV century.
+Neda highlights the Church of Santa Maria of the eighteenth century, the pilgrim hospital of the Santi spiritus from the XNUMXth century, whose remains are attached to the town hall, as well as the clock tower and the Church of San Nicolás from the XNUMXth century.

-In Cabanas, visit the Church of San Martiño do Porto, where its Baroque style portal stands out.
-We can also take a walk along the Magdalena Beach.
+In Cabanas visit the Church of San Martiño do Porto, which highlights its baroque style cover.
+We can also take a walk on the Magdalena Beach.

-In Pontedeume, there is the convent of Santo Agostiño, the Chapel of As Virtudes, the keep of the castle of Andrade (14th century), the Church of Santiago and the Town Hall.
+In Pontedeume, the Santo Agostiño convent, the As Virtudes Chapel, the keep of the Andrade castle (XNUMXth century), the Church of Santiago and the Town Hall stand out.

 Highlight, near Baxoi, the medieval bridge over the river of the same name.
-Leaving Miño, we find the Church of San Pantaleón das Viñas, where its Romanesque-style façade stands out.
-Near Betanzos highlights the Romanesque church of San Martiño de Tiobre.
-In Betanzos, the Pazo de Bendaña, the Pazo do Concello and the Church of Santiago from the 15th century stand out.
+Leaving Miño we find the Church of San Pantaleón das Viñas in which its Romanesque style door stands out.
+Near Betanzos the Romanesque church of San Martiño de Tiobre stands out.

-In Bruma we can see the remains of the old pilgrim hospital, of medieval origin, which is linked to the Hospital de Santiago (which is now Hostal de los Reyes Católicos).
+In Bruma we can observe the remains of the old hospital of pilgrims, of medieval origin, which is linked to the Hospital de Santiago (which today is Hostal de los Reyes Católicos).

-Also highlight the Capela de Bruma, modest masonry building.
+Also highlight the Capela de Bruma, a modest masonry building.

-In Sigüero, the Church of San Paio de Buscás and the Church of San Xiao de Poulo stand out, both of Romanesque origin.
+In Sigüero, the Church of San Paio de Buscás and the Church of San Xiao de Poulo stand out, both of which are Romanesque.
 The Ponte de Sigüero, on the Tambre river, of possible medieval origin.

-If we have the opportunity to taste the greens of Ordes, they are reputed to be of excellent quality.
+If we have the opportunity to taste the Ordes' turnip greens, they are reputed to be of excellent quality.

-In Santiago de Compostela we find the most important monument of our entire route, the Cathedral of Santiago, dedicated to the Apostle Santiago.
-It was consecrated in the year 1128 and is a good example of a pilgrimage church.
-Romanesque style, with later Renaissance and Baroque elements of the s.
+In Santiago de Compostela we find the most important monument on our entire route, the Cathedral of Santiago, dedicated to the Apostle Santiago.
+It was consecrated in 1128 and is a good example of a pilgrimage church.
+Romanesque in style, with later Renaissance and Baroque elements from the XNUMXth century.
 XVIII.
-Of Romanesque plant of Latin cross, counts on three ships divided by means arcs point, rostrum, cruise and ambulatory.
-Highlight, the teacher Matthew, the Portico de la Gloria, the best example of Spanish Romanesque.
+With a Romanesque Latin cross plan, it has three naves divided by semi-circular arches, tribune, transept and ambulatory.
+Highlight, from the teacher Mateo, the Porch of Glory, the best sample of Spanish Romanesque.

-As a tradition, every pilgrim who wants and can, attends the mass of 12 In the cathedral.
-In it, with a little luck, you can contemplate the magnificent botafumeiro in action.
-Another tradition is the embrace of the image of the Apostle James and the visit to his crypt.
+As a tradition, every pilgrim who wants and can attend the Mass of 12 In the cathedral.
+In it, with a little luck, you can see the magnificent botafumeiro in action.
+Another tradition is the embrace of the image of the apostle Santiago and the visit to his crypt.
 It is a must visit the museum of the same, as well as the visit to the roofs of the Cathedral.

 The Monastery of San Martín Pinario, in front of the Plaza de la Azabachería.

-The Cover of the Parador de los Reyes Católicos, in the Plaza del Obradoiro, which was founded as a pilgrim hospital.
+The Cover of the Parador de los Reyes Católicos, in the Plaza del Obradoiro, which was founded as a pilgrim's hospital.

-The whole old town is spectacular, it moves us without realizing it to the medieval era.
-In he is the market of Supplies of Santiago.
+The entire old town is spectacular, it moves us without realizing medieval times.
+In he is the market of supplies of Santiago.

-The whole old town is spectacular, it moves us without realizing it to the medieval era.
-In he is the market of Supplies of Santiago.
-On the other hand you can also know the vicinity of Santiago and perform excursions organized by Costa da Morte and Rias Baixas.
+The entire old town is spectacular, it moves us without realizing medieval times.
+In he is the market of supplies of Santiago.
+On the other hand you can also know the surroundings of Santiago and perform excursions organized by the Costa da Morte and Rias Baixas.